sandhaka/advanced_c/README.md

 }
 ```
 .
 Designed initializers help to declare an array of elements with predefined value.
 Is pretty simple: `struct point {int x, y;};`. `struct point pts[5] = { [2].y = 5,  [2].x = 6}`.
 Initialize only the third element of the array.

+. `unsigned` can be used with char, short, int, and long.
+If you assign a negative value to an unsigned variable, it wraps around (underflows).
+Useful for bitwise operations, counting, and when negative values are not needed.
 ### Type Qualifiers
 .
 The `const` keyword is widely used in applications.
 Not only for constant value delcarations.
 - `const float *pf;` Is a pointer to constant float value.
 The value cannot change.